The 1994 Film Adaptation of Little Women, Louisa May Alcott’s Timeless Classic

 With a screenplay by Robin Swicord, and directed by Gillian Armstrong (also the director of the wonderful 1979 film version of My Brilliant Career), this was the fifth feature film adaptation of Alcott’s classic Little Women.

 It followed silent versions released in 1917 and 1918; director George Cukor’s 1933 film; and a 1949 adaptation by Mervyn LeRoy.
 The film was released nationwide on Christmas Day of 1994 by Columbia Pictures.
-It would be twenty-five years before another adaptation would appear in 2019, directed by Greta Gerwig.
+It would be twenty-five years before another adaptation would appear in 2019, written and directed by Greta Gerwig.

 . . . . . . . . . .